theseanything/civilservicelgbt.github.io/_posts/2019-03-31-register-pride-2019.md

 ---
-title: "Register to attend Civil Service Pride 2019 events"
-author: "Civil Service LGBT+ Network"
-excerpt: "Here's the information you need to register for Pride 2019 events with the Civil Service."
 layout: news
+title: Register to attend Civil Service Pride 2019 events
+author: Civil Service LGBT+ Network
+excerpt: >-
+  Here's the information you need to register for Pride 2019 events with the Civil Service.
 image: /assets/images/posts/pride-2019.png
 permalink: /2019/03/31/register-for-pride-2019/
 redirect_from: /register-pride-2019/
+published: true
+date: '2000-01-01 00:00'
+preview: false
 ---

 This year, the Civil Service LGBT+ Network will be taking part in a number of Prides across the country.